 All of these offences carry 6 demerit points upon conviction and generally result in being classed as a ‘high risk’ driver for insurance.
 Prohibitively high insurance costs could potentially take a driver off the road longer than any court or MTO imposed suspension.

-Novice driver’s (i.e. G1 or G2 licences) also face further penalties if convicted under the MTO’s escalated sanctions penalties as follows:
+Novice driver’s (i.e. G1 or G2 licenses) also face further penalties if convicted under the MTO’s escalated sanctions penalties as follows:

 COMMERCIAL MOTOR VEHICLE DRIVERS AND CARELESS DRIVING